w3f/Grants-Program/rfps/open/crowdloan_front_end_template.md

 ## Project Description :page_facing_up:

-The following document intends to outline what a front-end white-label template could look like for teams to use to easily build their Polkadot Crowdloan websites.
+The following document intends to outline what a front-end white-label template could look like for teams to use to easily build their Polkadot Crowdloan ([see Wiki: Parachain Crowdloans](https://wiki.polkadot.network/docs/learn-crowdloans)) websites.
 Teams applying for this RFP can change and adapt this.

 The overall objective of this project is to provide a white-label solution to teams to be able to plug into and offer all the information users need to contribute to their Crowdloan.
 In essence, it's a collection of:
 1. [Project information](#project-information)